dougeby/IntuneDocs/intune/mdm-authority-set.md

 - **Intune Standalone** - cloud-only management, which you configure by using the Azure portal.
 Includes the full set of capabilities that Intune offers.
 [Set the MDM authority in the Intune console](#set-mdm-authority-to-intune).

-- **Intune Hybrid** - integration of the Intune cloud solution with System Center Configuration Manager.
+- **Intune co-management** - integration of the Intune cloud solution with System Center Configuration Manager for Windows 10 devices.
 You configure Intune by using the Configuration Manager console.
-[Set the MDM authority in Configuration Manager](https://docs.microsoft.com/sccm/mdm/deploy-use/configure-intune-subscription).
+[Configure auto-enrollment of devices in Intune](https://docs.microsoft.com/sccm/comanage/tutorial-co-manage-clients#configure-auto-enrollment-of-devices-to-intune).

     > [!Important]
-    >Onboarding of new hybrid MDM customers will be turned off in an upcoming release.
+    >Onboarding of new hybrid MDM customers has been deprecated.
 For more information, see the [Move from Hybrid Mobile Device Management to Intune on Azure](https://techcommunity.microsoft.com/t5/Intune-Customer-Success/Move-from-Hybrid-Mobile-Device-Management-to-Intune-on-Azure/ba-p/280150) blog post.

 - **Mobile Device Management for Office 365** - integration of Office 365 with the Intune cloud solution.
 You configure Intune from your Microsoft 365 admin center.
 Includes a subset of the capabilities that are available with Intune Standalone.
 Set the MDM authority in Microsoft 365 admin center.